 As the newest member of the APx platform, the APx517B, is an integrated acoustic test system, comprised of an audio analyzer, power amplifier, headphone amplifier, and microphone power supply, along with digital interface options.
 Built for production test applications for evaluating headphones, headsets, microphones, and speakers, this instrument provides fast setup and reconfiguration, paired with reliability and quality that has been part of Audio Precision’s reputation for over 36 years.

-The newest audio analyzer in AP’s portfolio, the APx500 Flex Audio Analyzer allows the user to choose an ASIO-capable audio interface (otherwise known as a “soundcard”) to pair with AP’s versatile and powerful audio measurement software, APx500.
+The APx500 Flex Audio Analyzer allows the user to choose an ASIO-capable audio interface (otherwise known as a “soundcard”) to pair with AP’s versatile and powerful audio measurement software, APx500.
 Users can customize their APx500 Flex instrument by both channel count and measurement options, with the ability to add individual measurements as needed based on their specific test requirements.
 Learn more about the APx500 Flex here.
 With APx500 Flex, manufacturers can cost-effectively deploy the measurement capabilities, flexibility and quality of APx software to their production lines.

 Delivering multichannel capabilities, the APx58x B Series audio analyzers provide 8 simultaneous analog outputs and inputs.
-For engineers focused on the design of pro audio products such as mixing consoles, or those wanting to evaluate the performance of a home theatre receiver, the B Series APx586 adds a second input module.
+For engineers focused on the design of pro audio products such as mixing consoles, or those wanting to evaluate the performance of a home theater receiver, the APx586 adds a second input module.
 This provides 16 simultaneous analog input channels.

 Unrivaled in performance by any other audio analyzer available, the APx555 is a two-channel instrument primarily designed for research and development engineers requiring the utmost in analog performance.
 This analyzer offers the same variety of digital I/O options as the APx52x and APx58x Series analyzers, utilizes the same capable and intuitive APx500 measurement software, while delivering the market-leading typical residual THD+N of – 120 dB.